shemamoses/26590_Uberfare/README.md

-# 🚖 Uber Fares Dataset Analysis with Power BI Project structure

-## Data folder

-In data there's
-1. cleaned data :Stores the dataset after data quality improvements and preprocessing.
-2. Enhanced data: Final dataset with all engineered features ready for Power BI analysis.
-3. Raw data : Contains the original, unmodified dataset exactly as downloaded from Kaggle.

-## Docs folder
-1. Dashboard screenshot
-2. Report : the description ,project overview ,methodology used, etc all are found in report.md

-## Notebooks folder
-1.Data_analysis file : a python that shows data how data were analysed

-2.Summary statistics: a screenshot that shows the mean fare,median fare ,standard deviation and outliers.

-## PowerBI/Screenshots folder
-it contains all screenshots about :

-1.Time series analysis

-2.Time based visualization

-3.Boxplot

-4.Busiest month

-5.Histogram

-6.Fare_day

-7.Fare_hour

-8.Fare_week

-9.Fare_monthly

-10.Fare_distribution

-11.Rides_day

-12.Rides_hour

-13.Rides_weekdays

-14.Seasonal trends

-## Dashboard
-Power BI Dashboard File (.pbix)

-## License
+# 🚖 Uber Fares Data Analysis with Power BI

+This project explores Uber fare data through comprehensive analysis and visualization using Power BI and Python.
+It follows a structured workflow from raw data preprocessing to final dashboard creation for business intelligence insights.

+---

+## 📁 Project Structure

+### `data/`
+Contains various stages of the dataset used in the analysis:

+- **Raw Data**: The original dataset as downloaded from Kaggle, with no modifications.
+- **Cleaned Data**: Dataset after preprocessing and data quality improvements.
+- **Enhanced Data**: Final version of the dataset with all engineered features, ready for Power BI integration.

+---

+### `documents/`
+Project-related documentation and visuals:

+- **Dashboard Screenshot**: A preview of the final Power BI dashboard.
+- **Report (`report.md`)**: Includes project overview, methodology, insights, and conclusions.

+---

+### `notebooks/`
+Python notebooks and visuals used during the data exploration phase:

+- **`data_analysis.ipynb`**: Jupyter notebook showcasing data exploration and preprocessing steps.
+- **Summary Statistics**: Image displaying key descriptive statistics (mean, median, standard deviation, outliers).

+---

+### `powerbi/`
+Screenshots of individual visualizations used in the Power BI dashboard:

+- Time Series Analysis
+- Time-based Visualizations
+- Boxplot
+- Busiest Month
+- Histogram
+- Fare by Day
+- Fare by Hour
+- Fare by Week
+- Monthly Fare Trends
+- Fare Distribution
+- Rides by Day
+- Rides by Hour
+- Rides by Weekday
+- Seasonal Trends

+---

+### `dashboard/`
+- **Uber_Fare_Analysis.pbix**: The Power BI Dashboard file containing all visuals and insights.

+---
+Prepared by SHEMA Moses 26590
+## 📜 License

 This project is licensed under the [MIT License](LICENSE).